Feeding estimate: breed, weight & stage

 Dog Calorie Calculator by Breed: RER, MER, and Portion Math

-Estimate how many calories a dog needs per day from weight and life stage, optionally guided by breed typical weights, adjust for body condition, and translate kcal into cups or grams using label data.
+Estimate daily maintenance kilocalories from weight and life stage, optionally guided by breed typical weights, adjust for body condition, and translate kcal into cups or grams using label data.
+Educational only; not veterinary advice.

 How the Math Works